 - Sync Cable

-As these fans have 3-pin connector hence I have tested them at various voltage levels to measure their speeds.
-One fan hit 1170 RPM max whereas the other two made it to 1200 RPM.
-The test was repeated three times; one with the 3-pin connector only, one with the Molex connector only and last with both connectors.
+As these fans have a 3-pin connector, I have tested them at various voltage levels to measure their speeds.
+One fan hit 1170 RPM max, whereas the others reached 1200 RPM.
+The test was repeated thrice: one with the 3-pin connector, one with the Molex connector, and the last with both connectors.

-Thermal performance of the fan was tested on this test bench:
+The thermal performance of the fan was tested on this test bench:

 - Intel i7 6850k

 - Ballistic Elite 4x4GB @ 3000MHz

 - Corsair AX 1200i